sosandroid/FRAM_MB85RC_I2C/README.md

 All devices are pulling down internaly A2, A1 & A0.
 Default address is b1010000 (0x50) - exception 1M chips which seems to be a double 512K devices in a single package.
 Please use 2 objects instances to deal with them.

-MB85RC16V devices does not have A2, A1 nor A0 support.
-This is used for memory addressing
+4K devices have only A2 & A1 support.
+A0 is used for memory addressing. `i2c_addr = 0b1010xx0`

-MB85RC04V devices have only A2 & A1 support.
-A0 is used for memory addressing.
+16K devices does not have A2, A1 nor A0 support.
+This is used for memory addressing `i2c_addr = 0b1010000`

 ## Errors ##
 The error management is eased by returning a byte value for almost each method.
 Most of the time, this is the status code from Wire.endTransmission() function.